TotallyInformation/node-red-contrib-uibuilder/docs/front-end-builds.md

+---
-# Front-End Build Steps and Tools
+title: Front-End Build Steps and Tools
+description: >
+   Describes how to use a build step to transpile and optimise your front-end code.
+created: 2021-04-22 09:53:00
+lastUpdated: 2021-06-27 17:47:31
+---

 A build step is simply a way to take things that your browser wont understand directly (like .vue, .jsx files) and convert them to somthing that they can understand.